seif-eldine/resume-builder/README.md

 - Local tests should use in-memory database to avoid fragility of DB credentials.

-- Use loggers to log the caught errors to cloud loggers or server
+- Use loggers to log the caught errors to cloud loggers or server.

 - Building a richer resume builder that has ability to add multiple experiences, education,  certificates and so on, as the task was a proof of concept.